 The Charities Act 2006 became law on 8th November 2006.
 Not all of the Act's provisions can be implemented at once.
 They will be phased in over a period of time.
 When they become effective and implementation is required the Society will comply as appropriate, guided by its professional advisers.
 The recent change in the Society's constitution will ensure that it continues to meet the public benefit requirements provided for under the Act.

-Note 20 to the financial statements shows that the deficit on the Society's Unrestricted accumulated fund at 31 March 2009 amounted to £115,922.
-The equivalent figure for the Group was a surplus of £1,346,167.
-The Council recognises that the Society no longer has sufficient free reserves to underpin the smooth running of the charity and its normal activities and continues to explore ways in which this can be addressed, including the sale of Brecon House and downsizing to a smaller property as well as methods for generating a higher level of regular income.
+Note 20 to the financial statements shows the deficit in the Society's Unrestricted accumulated general fund at 31 March 2010 amounted to £1,005,972.
+The equivalent figure for the Group was a surplus of £2,394,857.
+The Council recognises that the Society no longer has sufficient free reserves to underpin the smooth running of the charity and its normal activities and continues to explore ways in which this can be addressed, which include the sale of assets including Brecon House and downsizing to a smaller property as well as methods for generating a higher level of regular income.

 As a temporary measure the Society effected a loan facility with its subsidiary for up to £140K.
 This facility is available for a maximum term of five years and is secured by a fixed charge over specific investment assets of the Society.